 If you're ready to find out more, get in touch today.

 In this section:

-If you think that dental veneers are for you, make an appointment today with Holland House Dental Care on 01205 362310 for a consultation to further discuss your options.
+If you have any concerns about your dental health, make an appointment today with Holland House Dental Care on 01205 362310 for a check up.

 Regrettably, our NHS services ended on 30th November 2023 We explored all available options to carry on providing NHS services, but unfortunately these were exhausted, and we had no alternative but to hand back our contract and stop providing NHS services as of 30st November 2023.
 If you would like to find a new practice that accepts NHS patients, you can use the NHS find a dentist service.